 - Womens Issues

 Suitable only for (e.g. 18+, LGBT, BAME, Women only)

 - This role is adaptable for different abilities

-Informal training and signposting to external training is possible.
+But signposting to relevant external training is available.